IRONM00N/magic-racket/README.md

-# Magic Racket for VS Code
+# Magic Racket HTDP for VS Code

 This extension adds support for [Racket](http://www.racket-lang.org) to VS Code.
 With the newly added support for language server protocol, we're proud to say that Magic Racket is **the best** Racket extension for VS Code.